-Born in Glasgow, some of Alex's earliest musical influences were from his mother's love of country music artists such as Glen Campbell and Johnny Cash.
+Born in Cranhill, a tough part of Glasgow, some of Alex's earliest musical influences were from his mother's love of country music artists such as Glen Campbell and Johnny Cash.
 He was also strongly influenced by Glasgow bands such as Travis and Del Amitri.
 Alex first learned to play guitar when he was 13 years old and his love of music and performance was further developed whilst as a student going to music venues in the city centre.

-One night, in a basement bar in Hanover Street in London, Alex got talking to Coldplay guitarist Johnny Buckland and arranged to send him a copy of his album.
-Johnny then got back after listening to it and told him he thought ‘Beautiful Lies’ was a great album.
 The album gained critical acclaim and the single 'Make A Wave' was a favourite on the BBC Radio 2 playlist, played regularly by Terry Wogan, Jeremy Vine and Steve Wright, who dubbed him “the man with the pork pie hat”.
 He later performed a “stunning session” on the Janice Long show.
-The single also received significant play-listing on all major Scottish and Irish radio stations including both Clyde and RTE 1 and 2, and throughout the UK on the regional BBC and commercial stations such as Manchester Key 103 and Wave 105.
+The single also received significant play-listing on all major Scottish and Irish radio stations including both Clyde and RTE 1 and 2, and throughout the UK on the regional BBC.
 A nationwide tour supporting Katie Melua followed, playing to 60,000 people across the UK and Ireland, resulting in significant album sales.
-Follow up single releases included ‘More to Me’ and ‘She Must Be Crazy’, these gained further UK radio support and the album was subsequently distributed worldwide by Universal Music.

-The album was mainly written and recorded throughout 2020 during the ‘lockdown', whilst living in his country cottage in Kent, largely reliant on online collaborations between musicians in England and the U.S. via Scotland.
-There were also some proper studio sessions, including recordings of the lush string section that features throughout.
-Many of the tracks were co-produced by Alex and Sussex based producer Graham Noon, long term collaborator with hit songwriter David Martin and currently a member of Tim Vine's 'Plastic Elvis' band.
+The album was mainly written and recorded throughout 2020/21 during 'lockdown', whilst living in his country cottage in Kent, largely reliant on online collaborations between musicians in England and the U.S. via Scotland.
+There were also some proper studio sessions, including recordings of the lush string sections that feature throughout.
+Many of the tracks were co-produced with Graham Noon, long term collaborator with hit songwriter David Martin and currently a member of Tim Vine's 'Plastic Elvis' band.
 Nashville guitarist Austin Moorhead (Jana Kramer, Carly Pierce) also co-produced a number of songs.
 The album was mixed by Ian Grimble (Bear's Den, Travis, Daughter) and mastered by Ted Jensen at Sterling Sound, Nashville.
-The track ‘This Feeling Again’ includes piano from ‘Strictly Come Dancing’ musical director David Arch and a ‘helping hand’ on the arrangement from Tracy Chapman producer David Kershenbaum.